-©NASPA/Hierophant Enterprises, Inc, 2020.
+©NASPA/Hierophant Enterprises, Inc, 2021.
 Copyrighted material.
-Express permission to post this material on Fresno Pacific University's website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
+Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.

 NASPA.
-Student Affairs Administrators in Higher Education
+Student Affairs Administrators Titlië LX Evidence Issues

-Title IX Evidence Issues

-Professor of Law, Charles A. Dana Chair, and Director of the Center for Excellence in Higher Education Law and Policy Stetson University College of Law Senior Higher Education Consulting Attorney Steptoe & Johnson PLLC ission.
+Professor of Law, Charles A. Dana Chair, and Director of the Center for Excellence in Higher Education Law and Policy Stetson University College of Law Senior Higher Education Consulting Attorney Steptoe & Johnson PLLC